Syncthing Relay

 |---|---|

-| Service type | Public Syncthing relay |
+| Service type | Public relay for Syncthing synchronization |

-| Free software used | Syncthing relay server |
+| Free software used | Syncthing Relay Server |

 | Project website | syncthing.net |

-| Source code | github.com/syncthing/syncthing |
+| Source code | github.com/syncthing/relaysrv |

 | Account required | No |